MicrosoftDocs/SupportArticles-docs/Teams/Teams-devices-and-rooms/sip-gateway-issues.md

 1. Check if the [requirements to use SIP Gateway](/microsoftteams/sip-gateway-plan#requirements-to-use-sip-gateway) are met.
 Teams users must have a phone number with PSTN calling enabled to use SIP Gateway.
 1. Check if SIP Gateway policy is set correctly.
 For more information, see [Enable SIP Gateway for the users in your organization](/microsoftteams/sip-gateway-configure#enable-sip-gateway-for-the-users-in-your-organization).
 1. Check if another user from a different tenant signed in to the device, but didn't sign out gracefully.
 If so, have that user sign in, then sign out.
 1. Check if the device can connect to SIP Gateway.
-For more information, see [Configure SIP Gateway](/microsoftteams/sip-gateway-configure).
+Verify that the connection isn't blocked by your firewall and proxy, and the required https endpoints and TCP/UDP ports are open.
+For more information, see the **Before you can configure SIP Gateway** part in [Configure SIP Gateway](/microsoftteams/sip-gateway-configure).

 ## My device isn't listed in the Teams admin center

-1. Make sure that you're using a [compatible device](/microsoftteams/sip-gateway-plan#compatible-devices).
+1. Make sure that you're using a [compatible SIP device](/microsoftteams/sip-gateway-plan#compatible-devices).
 1. Verify that you've successfully onboarded the device to SIP Gateway.
 For more information, see [Configure SIP Gateway](/microsoftteams/sip-gateway-configure).
 1. Make sure that you've [signed in](/microsoftteams/sip-gateway-configure#user-pairing-and-sign-in) to the device at least once.